On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

 where we define $[x]$ to be $0$ if $x$ is even and $1$ if $x$ is odd\footnote{We have actually made a choice here -- choosing $[x]=-1$ for odd $x$ would give an equivalent realisation of the R sector.}.
 Here $a+c$ even corresponds to LWRs of the NS sector and $a+c$ odd to LWRs of the R sector.
 We will label the indexing set of those $(a,c)$ satisfying $a=0,\ldots,k$ and $|c-[a+c]|\leq a$ at level $k$ by $P_k$.

 Di Vecchia et al.~\cite{DiVecchia1986} constructed explicit free fermion representations of each of the possible LWRs via the coset construction of Goddard, Kent and Olive~\cite{Goddard1984}, while an alternative explicit construction using parafermions~\cite{Zamolodchikov1986} was found around the same time by Qiu~\cite{Qiu1987}.
-The characters of these representations
+The conjectured characters of these representations\footnote{I am grateful to an anonymous referee for pointing out that the mathematical proof of the correctness of the characters may be incomplete.
+As Eholzer and Gaberdiel~\cite{EG1997} point out, the coset construction of Di Vecchia et al~\cite{DiVecchia1986} shows that the $N=2$ SVA at $c<3$ is a subalgebra of the corresponding coset algebra.
+The identification of these algebras is equivalent to the identification of the corresponding characters, and in turn follows from the conjectured embedding diagrams.
+On the other hand, D\"orrzapf's proof~\cite{Dorrzapf1997} of the correctness of the embedding diagrams relies on the coset identification!
+We do not know of any result in the literature that resolves this circular dependency.}

-were calculated shortly afterwards~\cite{Matsuo1987,Kiritsis1986,Ravanini1987}\footnote{Actually, the embedding diagrams conjectured in references~\cite{Matsuo1987,Kiritsis1986} were later shown to be wrong, although the character formulae they produced were correct.
-See D\"orrzapf~\cite{Dorrzapf1997} for a discussion and the correct embedding patterns.}.
+were calculated shortly afterwards~\cite{Dobrev1987,Dobrev2007,Matsuo1987,Kiritsis1986}\footnote{Embedding diagrams and character formulae were first conjectured in references~\cite{Dobrev1987,Matsuo1987,Kiritsis1986}.
+D\"orrzapf~\cite{Dorrzapf1997} later produced more refined embedding diagrams that record the existence of linearly independent uncharged singular vectors at the same level.
+See D\"orrzapf~\cite{Dorrzapf1997} and Dobrev~\cite{Dobrev2007} for a discussion.}.
 The trace is taken over the states of an irreducible representation of one copy of the SVA, and we use the standard convention that $q=e^{2\pi i\tau},y=e^{2\pi iz}$ for complex parameters $\tau$ and $z$, where $\tau$ is restricted to the upper half complex plane, $\mathcal{H}$.